 Summertime can be a challenging season for parents.
-Trying to keep the kids stimulated and entertained with fun summertime activities can be exhausting.
+Keeping the kids stimulated and entertained with fun summertime activities can be exhausting.
 Parents of very young children may also find it nearly impossible to keep their babies happily entertained.
 But how?
 Some parents want to go big and take their one-year-old to Disney World.
-Other parents feel that giving their baby a plush Mickey Mouse is quite enough.
+Other parents feel that giving their baby a plush Mickey Mouse is enough.
 Most of us fall somewhere in between.
-No matter where you fall on the spectrum it is important to keep our kids, even the youngest of them, stimulated and entertained during the long months of summer.
+No matter where you fall on the spectrum, it is important to keep our kids, even the youngest, stimulated and entertained during the long months of summer.

-In Daniel J Siegel, M.D. and Mary Hartzel, M.Ed.’s book Parenting from the Inside Out, they explain that in the first year of life babies have implicit memory.
-This means they may not remember actual events and the words that are spoken to them.
-But these words and events still affect our children’s brains and “create a filter that patterns the way we channel our perceptions and construct our responses to the world.”
-After their first birthday, babies begin to develop their explicit memory which means they will begin to remember actual events that happen to them in their lives.
+Daniel J Siegel, M.D. and Mary Hartzel, M.Ed.’s book Parenting from the Inside Out explain that babies have implicit memory in the first year of life.
+This means they may not remember actual events and the words spoken to them.
+But these words and events still affect our children’s brains and “create a filter that patterns how we channel our perceptions and construct our responses to the world.”
+After their first birthday, babies begin to develop their explicit memory, which means they will start to remember actual events that happen to them.
 So, maybe now is not the best time to splurge on that trip to Disney!

 This summer, focus more on simpler things.
 Summer always invites making special plans and special summer-related activities.
-Extravagant experiences are great, but it is less about the experience and more about how we experience them, for babies especially.
-Activities for one-year-olds are a lot about awakening their senses and making them giggle.
+Extravagant experiences are great, but they are less about the experience and more about how we experience them, especially for babies.
+Activities for one-year-olds are about awakening their senses and making them giggle.

 Summertime Activities for Your One-Year-Old

-We have compiled a list of age-appropriate summertime activities that will delight your busy one-year-old.
-But remember that from the time a baby turns 1 to turning 2, throughout the span of being “one” they develop and grow a lot.
+We have compiled a list of age-appropriate summertime activities to delight your busy one-year-old.
+But remember that from the time a baby turns one to turning two, throughout being “one,” they develop and grow a lot.
 If an activity listed below doesn’t seem age-appropriate for your one-year-old, please don’t despair!
 Each one develops at their own pace.
 Just choose what works for you, your baby, and your family!

-One-year-old’s (usually) love water.
-Whether they are already standing up, or still sitting down, the sensory experience of water and splashing around is pure joy for this age group.
-The benefit of the summertime is that it doesn’t only have to be bath time to get to enjoy it!
+One-year-olds (usually) love water.
+Whether they are already standing up or still sitting down, the sensory experience of water and splashing around is pure joy for this age group.
+The benefit of the summertime is that it doesn’t only have to be bath time to enjoy it!
 Here are some ideas of how a one-year-old can play with water:

-- A tub of water or a mini pool that they can sit or stand in.
-You can start to gently kick their feet in the water, or splash them up to their neck, which will usually elicit many giggles.
+- They can sit or stand in a tub of water or a mini pool.
+You can gently kick their feet in the water or splash them up to their neck, usually eliciting many giggles.

 - Water toys that they can stand or sit at and splash around, like a splash pad.